 Have you ever had a single thought or a series of thoughts run through your head that keep repeating... and repeating... and repeating?
 That go round and round in your head or brain - like a merry-go-round?

-This process of constantly thinking about the same thoughts, which are usually sad, gloomy or simply negative, is also known as Brooding, circling or spiraling thoughts or as a carousel of thoughts.
-Sometimes it is also said that someone has fallen into the brooding trap.
-But ultimately, these are all just different names for the same thing.
-And then we just wish for peace and quiet to return to our heads, because the feeling of being at the mercy of our own thoughts is really annoying in the long run.
+This process of constantly thinking about the same thoughts, which are usually sad, gloomy, or just negative, is also known as Pondering, circling or spiraling thoughts or even as a thought carousel.
+Sometimes we also say that someone has fallen into the brooding trap.
+But in the end, these are all just different names for the same thing.
+And then we just wish that peace would return to our minds, because the feeling of being at the mercy of our own thoughts is really annoying in the long run.

-The result of constant rumination can be dangerous for your mental health, as these thoughts can cause stress, trigger anxiety and promote, intensify or prolong depression.
-Sleep disorders, whether problems falling asleep or staying asleep, are also common symptoms that can be triggered by negative thought loops.
+The result of constant rumination can be dangerous to your mental health, as these thoughts can cause stress, trigger anxiety, and promote, exacerbate, or prolong depression.
+Sleep disturbances, whether problems falling asleep or staying asleep, are also common symptoms that can be triggered by negative thought loops.

-Constant brooding is also bad for your self-confidence and can also affect your ability to work in the Everyday life to think clearly and feelings can be severely impaired.
-At worst, it can lead to you withdrawing (into your shell) and avoiding social contact completely.
+Constant brooding is also bad for your self-esteem and can also affect your ability to perform in the Everyday life to think clearly and feelings can be severely impaired.
+At worst, it can cause you to withdraw (into your shell) and completely avoid social contact.

-• what the causes of brooding and thought loops are,
+- what are the causes of compulsive brooding and thought loops,

-• which tips will help you to stop your thought carousel,
+- which tips will help you stop your mental merry-go-round,

-• and what changes in your lifestyle can have a positive effect on your mental health.
+- and what other lifestyle changes can positively impact your mental health.

 What gets the mental merry-go-round rolling?

-Most people brood for a variety of reasons.
-According to the American Psychological Association (APA) there are, however, some particularly Common reasons for brooding:
+Most people ruminate for a variety of reasons.
+According to the American Psychological Association (APA) there are, however, some particularly common reasons for brooding:

-• the belief that brooding gives you insight into a certain topic, a certain problem or even into your life
+- The belief that by brooding you will gain insight into a particular issue, problem, or even your life.

-Brooding also occurs in people affected by certain Personality traits before, such as
+Rumination also occurs in sufferers with certain Personality traits before, such as

-• and an excessive focus on relationships with others.
-You may tend to overvalue your relationships with others so much that you make great personal sacrifices to maintain your relationships, even if they don't work for you.
+- and an excessive focus on relationships with others.
+You may tend to overvalue your relationships with others to the point that you make great personal sacrifices to maintain your relationships, even when they are not working for you.

 It is not uncommon for brooding to simply become a habit and a "faithful companion" over time.

-This is how you can interrupt your negative thoughts and finally end the carousel of thoughts
+This is how you can interrupt your negative thoughts and finally end the thought carousel

-Once you get stuck in a cycle of ruminating thoughts, it can be difficult to get out of such situations.
-If you get into such a cycle of thoughts, it is important to stop it as quickly as possible so that it does not become even more intense or you even fall into depression.
+Once you get stuck in a cycle of brooding thoughts, it can be difficult to get out of such situations.
+If you get into such a cycle of thoughts, it is important to stop it as soon as possible so that it doesn't become more intense or you even fall into depression.

-Because, like a ball rolling downhill, it is easier to stop the ruminating thoughts when they have just started to roll - and not yet so fast are.
+Because like a ball rolling downhill, it's easier to stop ruminating thoughts when they've just started rolling - and not yet so fast are.

-10 tips - What can you do to prevent these thought loops from constantly running through your head?
+10 Tips - What can you do to stop these thought loops from running through your head all the time?

-Here are valuable tips that those affected can try out if the same thought or series of thoughts keeps running through their head.
+Here are valuable tips that sufferers can try if the same thought or series of thoughts keep running through their minds.

 1. distract yourself

-If you notice that you are starting to ruminate and your mental carousel is really picking up speed, you can break your thought cycle by distracting yourself.
-The best way to do this is if the distraction requires your full attention - both physically and mentally.
+When you notice that you are starting to brood and your mental carousel is really picking up speed, you can break your thought cycle by distracting yourself.
+The best way to do this is to make the distraction require your full attention - both physically and mentally.

-So take a look around, choose something else quickly and don't give it a second thought.
+So look around, pick something else quickly, and don't think twice about it.
 Here are a few suggestions:

-It's also best to pay attention to which distraction works best and make a note of this.
-You will soon have a list of distracting activities at hand that work well for you and stop negative thoughts and ruminations.
+It's also best to pay attention to what distractions work best and write them down.
+Soon you'll have a list of distracting activities that work well for you and stop negative thoughts and ruminations.

 2. plan to do something about a particular thought

-Instead of repeating and allowing the same negative thought over and over again, take this thought and make a plan on how to tackle it - the problem at hand.
+Instead of repeating and allowing the same negative thought over and over again, take that thought and make a plan to address it - the problem at hand.

 This is how you interrupt your brooding.
-It also helps you to make progress in trying to banish a negative thought from your mind once and for all, so that at least this one thought cannot lure you into the brooding trap again.
+It also helps you make progress in trying to banish a negative thought from your mind once and for all, so that at least that one thought can't lure you into the brooding trap again.

-Once you have created a plan of action against your ruminating thoughts, take a small step to tackle the problem.
-Refer back to the plan you created to solve the problem you're upset about.
+Once you have an action plan in place to combat your ruminating thoughts, take one small step to address the problem.
+Refer to the plan you've created to solve the problem you've been fretting about.

 Proceed slowly and gradually until your thoughts have calmed down again.
-I can particularly recommend the Book "Positive Thinking" by Stefanie Lorenz (you get it here*), as well as the keeping of a such thought diary*.
+For this I can recommend especially the Book "Positive Thinking" by Stefanie Lorenz (you get it here*), as well as the keeping of a such thought diary*.

 4. question your thoughts

-We often brood when we think that we have made a big mistake or when something traumatic has happened to us that we feel responsible for.
-We then believe our own ruminations and find it difficult to distance ourselves from our own carousel of thoughts.
+We often ruminate when we think that we have made a big mistake or when something traumatic has happened to us for which we feel responsible.
+We then believe our own musings and find it difficult to distance ourselves from our own thought carousel.

-The next time you start to brood over a worrying thought, try to put this recurring thought into perspective, for example by thinking about possible consequences and coming to the conclusion that it's not so bad after all.
-This way you can give the thought its take negative energy and it is easier for you to regain control over your thoughts.
+The next time you start ruminating about a troubling thought, try putting that repetitive thought into perspective, for example, by thinking about possible consequences and coming to the conclusion that it's not so bad after all.
+This way you can give the thought its take negative energy and you will find it easier to regain control over your thoughts.

-If you think more about the fact that your worrying thought may not be true at all, it can help you to stop brooding.
+Thinking more about the fact that your troubling thought may not be true at all can help you stop brooding.
 Especially because you realize that the thought makes little sense.

 5. readjust your life goals

 Perfectionism and unrealistic goals can also lead to brooding.
-If you unrealistic goals you can focus on why and how you did not achieve a goal or what you should have done to achieve it.
+When you unrealistic goals sets, you can focus on why and how you didn't achieve a goal or what you should have done to achieve it.

-However, if you set yourself more realistic goals that you can also achieve, you reduce the risk of thinking too much about your own actions.
+However, setting more realistic goals that you can achieve will reduce the risk of overthinking your own actions.

 6. work on strengthening your self-esteem

 Many people who brood report difficulties with their self-esteem.
-In fact, a lack of self-esteem can go hand in hand with increased rumination.
-It has also been linked to a increased risk of depression associated.
+In fact, lack of self-esteem may be associated with increased rumination.
+It has also been associated with a increased risk for depression associated.

-Boosting your self-esteem can be achieved in many ways.
-For example, the Building on existing strengths lead to an increase in your self-esteem.
+Boosting your self-esteem can be accomplished in many ways.
+For example, the Expansion of existing strengths lead to an increase in your self-esteem.

-Some people also decide to take part in a Psychotherapy to work on strengthening their self-esteem.
-If you increase your self-confidence, your Improve self-efficacy.
-You may find that you can control your ruminations better and stop your thoughts from going round in circles.
+Some people also choose to work as part of a Psychotherapy Work on boosting their self-esteem.
+As you increase your self-esteem, so can your Improve self-efficacy.
+In this way, you may find that you can better control ruminating and stop your mind carousel.

 7. try meditation

-Meditation strengthens the immune system and fortunately can also reduce brooding because it clears your mind and puts you in a emotionally calm state is transferred.
+Meditating strengthens the immune system and fortunately can also reduce brooding because it clears your mind and puts you in a emotionally calm state displaced.
 The actual goal of meditation is not complete relaxation, as many people mistakenly think, but rather a Awareness of one's own thoughts.

 If you find that thoughts are repeating in your head, you should have a go to a quiet place.
 Sit down, breathe deeply, and focus on nothing but breathing.